MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/FormActions.md

 5. Save and refresh the application.

-6. In play mode, clicking the button will show the reuslt fo the component validation.
+6. In play mode, clicking the button will show the result of the component validation.

 ### Tips